top of page

 John S Pemberton - Image Wikipedia

-His fizzy drink, created in a small lab at the Pemberton Chemical Company, was sold at Jacobs’ Pharmacy, and blended fresh at the soda fountain, priced at just five cents a glass.
+His fizzy drink, created in a small lab at the Pemberton Chemical Company and sold at Jacobs' Pharmacy, was blended fresh at the soda fountain and priced at just five cents a glass.
+Not bad for something that would go on to conquer the world.

 Tray with historic street scene with people, horse-drawn cart, vintage cars, and Jacobs' Pharmacy.
 Red Coca-Cola tray frame, "Coca-Cola Atlanta, Georgia" text.

-Its ingredients reflected the health trends of the era: coca leaves (which contained trace amounts of cocaine), and kola nuts, a natural source of caffeine.
-The combination created a mildly stimulating effect, and a flavour unlike anything else on the market.
+Like so many tonic-style drinks of the time, Coca-Cola was not originally poured for pleasure, it was sold as a medicine, marketed as a sort of wonder-cure for just about anything that ailed you, from headaches and indigestion to a general lack of energy.
+Its ingredients perfectly reflected the rather bold health trends of the era: coca leaves, which famously contained trace amounts of cocaine, and kola nuts, a robust natural source of caffeine.
+This intriguing combination created a mildly stimulating effect and a flavour quite unlike anything else on the market.

 Woman in pink dress holds Coca-Cola glass; text promotes it as a "Brain Tonic" for headache relief.
 Floral table setting.
 Vintage style.

-In the early days of the carbonated soft drink industry, Coca-Cola wasn’t alone on the soda scene, sharing the market with other soon-to-be household names like 7UP, Dr Pepper, and Pepsi, each with its own unique twist and loyal following.
-Dr Pepper actually predates Coca-Cola by a few years, first appearing in 1885 in Waco, Texas, where I can recommend the Dr Pepper Museum as a great day out (guide coming soon).
+Coca-Cola was not alone on the soda scene in those early days, sharing the market with other soon-to-be household names like 7UP, Dr Pepper, and Pepsi.
+Dr Pepper actually predates Coca-Cola by a year, first appearing in 1885 in Waco, Texas, and if you ever find yourself there, the Dr Pepper Museum is a great day out (guide coming soon).

 In 1892, entrepreneur Asa Candler formally incorporated the Coca-Cola Company, securing the rights to the formula and launching a brand that would go on to dominate the beverage industry for more than a century.